UK ministers rally around embattled Boris Johnson, for now

 Johnson said he understood public “rage,” but stopped short of admitting wrongdoing, saying he had considered the gathering a work event to thank staff for their efforts during the pandemic.

-Johnson urged people to await the conclusions of an investigation by senior civil servant Sue Gray into several alleged parties by government staff during the pandemic.
+Johnson urged people to await the conclusions of an investigation by senior civil servant Sue Gray into multiple alleged rule-breaking parties by government staff during the pandemic.
 Gray, a public service veteran with a reputation as a straight-shooter, is expected to report by the end of the month.

-Johnson was spending Thursday holed up in Downing Street.
+Johnson spent Thursday holed up in Downing Street as waves of support, anger and disbelief about his version of events swept through Britain's political system, and the country.
 A planned visit to a coronavirus vaccination center was called off after a family member tested positive for the coronavirus, the prime minister’s office said.

 Northern Ireland Secretary Brandon Lewis said Johnson’s apology had been “very, very sincere” — but added that the prime minister did not believe he had done anything wrong.